eslint/eslint/docs/src/extend/custom-rule-tutorial.md

 }
 ```

-To publish the package, run `npm run pub` and follow the CLI prompts.
+To publish the package, run `npm publish` and follow the CLI prompts.

 You should see the package live on npm!